C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/utils.rst

      - Start at zero and finish at ``(1 << bitCount) - 1``

-There is an example of different syntaxes which could be used with the Counter tool
+Here is an example of different syntaxes which could be used with the Counter tool:

 .. code-block:: scala